StoutLogic/acf-builder-wiki/Composing-Fields.md

                ->addFields($background_settings)
     ->setLocation('page_template', '==', 'about');
 ```
-The `addFields` method will take a `FieldsBuilder` as an argument, and add the fields from that `FieldsBuilder` to another `FieldsBuilder`.

 ## Mutability
 One thing to keep in mind is that the FieldsBuilder is mutable.
 Meaning that when addField or setConfig is called, it changes the object in place.
 Calling `build` on a FieldsBuilder will not _lock in_ the fields or config. `build` only outputs a config array for the FieldsBuilder at that particular moment in time.
 So the array is _locked in_ but the FieldsBuilder is not.